 Indications for Butalbital/Acetaminophen/Caffeine Capsules:

 Tension (or muscle contraction) headache.

-Drowsiness, lightheadedness, dizziness, sedation, shortness of breath, nausea, vomiting, abdominal pain, intoxicated feeling, depression, confusion, paradoxical excitement, abuse potential, skin reactions; overdosage: respiratory depression, hepatotoxicity.
+Drowsiness, lightheadedness, dizziness, sedation, shortness of breath, nausea, vomiting, abdominal pain, intoxicated feeling; hepatotoxicity, serious skin reactions or other hypersensitivity (rare).
+Also with Codeine: respiratory depression, severe hypotension, syncope.

 Contact supplier; Fioricet w.
 Codeine caps—100